sjoerdvisscher/blog/2012/2012-01-14 zippers with Multiplate.md

   fmap f (FamStore mem s) = FamStore mem (fmap f s)
 ```

-When we put this together we have the type of a zipper through a family of types:
+We can now use `FamStore fam` instead of `Store b` to get the type of a zipper through a family of types:

 ```haskell
 type Zipper fam a = Free (FamStore fam) a